-Between 13 and 15 April 2026, Indonesian security forces allegedly carried out ground and aerial military operations in Guamo Village, Pogoma District, and in IDP sites and multiple villages across Kembru District, Puncak Regency, Central Papua Province, resulting in the deaths of at least ten indigenous civilians including an unborn baby, and injuries to at least nine others (see tables below, source: independent HRD).
+Between 13 and 14 April 2026, Indonesian security forces allegedly carried out ground and aerial military operations in Guamo Village, Pogoma District, and in IDP sites and multiple villages across Kembru District, Puncak Regency, Central Papua Province, resulting in the deaths of at least eleven indigenous civilians including two pregnant women, and injuries to at least eleven others (see tables below, source: YKKMP).
 Reported victims include children, women and elderly persons.
 Available information indicates that the operations affected areas that had reportedly been designated as settlement sites for internally displaced persons (IDPs) by agreement between local communities, churches, government representatives, Indonesian security forces and TPNPB forces.
-By 18 and 19 April 2026, some official and semi-official sources had begun referring to 12 civilian deaths, indicating that the total number of victims is higher than currently reported.

 The Indonesian Red Cross (PMI) confirmed ongoing efforts to access affected villages and evacuate victims, highlighting severe logistical challenges and delayed medical response times due to infrastructure limitations and insecurity.
-According to information received, a PMI team arrived in the Sinak District, Puncak Regency, on 17 April 2026 (see photos below, source: independent HRDs)
+According to information received, a PMI team arrived in the Sinak District, Puncak Regency, on 17 April 2026, and reportedly handled some of the bodies.

 On 18 April 2026, the National Human Rights Commission of the Republic of Indonesia (Komnas HAM) publicly stated that the operation in Kemburu District had caused 12 civilian deaths, including children and women, and had left many others seriously injured.
 The Governor of Central Papua Province also referred publicly to emerging information indicating about 12 deaths, whilst acknowledging that data collection was incomplete because some affected villages remained inaccessible while residents had fled into the forest.